From chocolate to chillers: Emily’s Story

 Splitting her time between her own chocolate business and FareShare’s Sussex Regional Centre in Brighton, Emily organises and coordinates deliveries to frontline charities across the county.
 “I love talking to the chefs about the meals they can make with our surplus food”, she says.

 So what drew Emily to FareShare?
 “I’ve always been aware of the issues around food waste, and I wanted to use my existing skills to support a cause that means so much to so many people.
-Plus I’m in the food business, so I wanted to compliment that with something that embodies the joy of people coming together to share food,” she explains.
+Plus I’m in the food business, so I wanted to complement that with something that embodies the joy of people coming together to share food,” she explains.

 Emily regularly brings her chocolate creations to the warehouse, and they’re proving extremely popular.
 “I love bringing in my chocolate to share with the staff and volunteers”, she says.
 “We produce high end craft chocolate so there isn’t much food waste, although I’m definitely thinking more about the subject because of my work here.”